ballerina-platform/module-ballerinax-microsoft.onedrive/onedrive/Package.md

 ```
 ## Samples
 ### Create a folder in OneDrive
-Create a new folder in a Drive with a specified parent item, referred with file syatem path (relative path).
+Create a new folder in a Drive with a specified parent item, referred with file system path (relative path).

 ```
 import ballerina/http;